Skip to main content

 Oregon's territorial sea has been identified as a favorable location for siting renewable energy facilities for research, demonstration and commercial power development.
 These facilities may vary in the type and extent of the technologies used and will require various equipment to be connected and attached to the seafloor.
 Then energy can be transferred to a power substation on land.
 Oregon requires proper siting and development of these facilities in order to minimize damage to natural resources or conflicts with other existing ocean uses.
 These actions will reduce or avoid adverse effects on marine ecosystems and coastal communities.

-In 2019, the state amended the Territorial Sea Plan (TSP) to add a chapter about the development of marine renewable energy within state waters.
-To learn more about the plan for managing the TSP for marine renewable energy read Part Five or visit https://www.oregonocean.info.
+In 2019, the state amended the Territorial Sea Plan (TSP) to add a chapter (Part Five) about the development of marine renewable energy within state waters.
+To learn more about the plan for managing the TSP for marine renewable energy read Part Five or visit https://www.oregonocean.info

-DLCD is also helping to led a study (the Oregon Renewable Energy Siting Assessment) on the siting of potential renewable energy development across the state with the Oregon Department of Energy.
-Visit our Renewable Energy Page for more information.
+DLCD is also helped to lead a study (the Oregon Renewable Energy Siting Assessment) on the siting of potential renewable energy development across the state with the Oregon Department of Energy.
+Visit the Renewable Energy webpage for more information.

 A marine reserve is an area within Oregon's Territorial Sea or adjacent rocky intertidal area that is protected from all extraction activities.
 This includes the removal or disturbance of living and non-living marine resources, except as necessary for monitoring or research to evaluate the marine reserve condition, effectiveness, or impact of stressors (OPAC Policy Recommendations Document, 2008).